glitch64/chatroom-apps/README.md

 Web Chatroom application.
 NodeJS application using express, http, socket.io, path node modules.

-Currently running in a code space: https://fictional-yodel-gprw759vx5hww9g-3000.app.github.dev/
+Using:
+express, http, socket.io, axios, url, path, fs

 Description:

-This is basically a training application for me.
-A basic chat room application.
+A Chatrooms application.

 Chat Application prompts visitor for a nickname and a room to join.
 Application will check existing active connections of users and not allow you to pick a nickname currently active.
 Visitors select from a drop down list of chat rooms.
-There are 10 rooms:
+There are 11 rooms:

 LOBBY
 ROOMS 1-9